almothana05/Capstone/README.md

 ### PUT /Carts/{cartId}/pay

-- *Description:* Finalizes the purchase and processes payment for the cart.
+- *Description:* Finalizes the purchase and processes payment for the cart (this API assumes the customer has infinite money).
 - *Path Parameter:*
   - cartId: ID of the cart to pay for.